 This view makes it easy for you to see how your hiring teams are getting on (e.g. do you have enough candidates in the pipeline or is it time to re-advertise?)
 Click on each stage to see the interactions between your hiring team members and their candidate evaluations, as well as profiles and resumes of candidates at each stage.

 Not using Workable yet?
 Request a demo to learn how you can improve your hiring process with our all-in-one recruitment software.
 Find out more about switching from spreadsheets or an old ATS to Workable.

 Customizing your recruiting pipeline

 When you first start using Workable, your account will be set up with the default recruiting pipeline template.
 Use this pipeline as is or customize it based on your preferred hiring process; for example, you may need two interview stages, one with the hiring team and one with an executive.
-Here’s how to use Workable to move, edit and rename hiring stages:
+Inside Workable, you can move, edit and rename hiring stages.
+For example: